 - Almost all major companies have philanthropic giving programs in place.
 Many employers support workplace giving and matching gifts by matching employee donations made to the employee’s charity of choice.
 Bridgeway participates with many of these companies.
 If your employer sponsors a matching gift program, simply select Bridgeway as the charity of your choice and they will match your charitable contribution.

-Gift of Stocks, Mutual Funds, EFTs and Bonds
+Gift of Stocks, Mutual Funds, ETFs and Bonds

-- Gifts of stock, mutual funds, EFTs and bonds (treasury, government and some savings bonds) can also help Bridgeway continue its mission.
+- Gifts of stock, mutual funds, ETFs and bonds (treasury, government and some savings bonds) can also help Bridgeway continue its mission.
 In order complete a transfer, you will need the following information:

 Firm Name: TD Ameritrade

 a/c title: Bridgeway Christian Church Attn: Lance Hahn